tushar-2223/BlueBird-Movies/README.md

 # 🍿 Features

-- Search movies: users can search for movies by title
+- Search and watch movies: users can search for movies by title and can watch them easily
 - Genre-wise display: movies can be sorted by genre
 - Trending Movies: displays a section for trending movies
 - Upcoming movies: displays a section for upcoming movies